 Your general dentist sometimes refers patients for consultation when the diagnosis is complicated or when treatment is more difficult than normal.
-Aside from providing treatment, Dr. Carr's role is also that of educator.
+Aside from providing treatment, Dr. Ianiro's role is also that of educator.
 It is important that patients understand why they require treatment, what treatment involves and what they can do to ensure the best possible outcome.
-Dr. Carr believes that a properly informed patient has the best chance of achieving the
+Dr. Ianiro believes that a properly informed patient has the best chance of achieving the optimal result.

 Diagnoses and Treats Pain

 Oral pain such as toothaches or cracked/fractured teeth can often be difficult to pinpoint.
 Because of the vast network of nerves in the mouth, the pain of a damaged or diseased tooth often is felt in another tooth and/or in the head, neck, or ear.
 An endodontist is a specialist in diagnosing and treating this type of pain.